Black Hole Ringdown as a Probe for Dark Energy: Viable models

 Notice that for all the models shown in Table \ref{table}, the kinetic mixing effect is always much smaller than 1.
 According to Eq.~\eqref{relation-effects-rs}, the deviation of the background geometry from Schwarzschild is then even smaller.
 A question one might ask is whether it is possible to make both these effects to be $\mathcal{O}(1)$ at $r \sim r_s$.
 While the inspiral bound puts a tight constraint on this possibility, this can nevertheless still be achieved if the kinetic mixing scales steeply enough as one approaches the Schwarzschild radius.
 From Eq.~\eqref{mixing-ratio}, one can readily see that, fixing all the scales but $r_1=r$, this effect scales as

-This dependence is stronger as $n$ decreases, meaning that models with ``maximal'' $\varepsilon_{mix}(r \sim r_s)$ would fall on the leftmost part of the plot in Fig. \ref{fig:plot}, especially in the region with $n<1$.\footnote{Indeed, this trend is also visible in Table \ref{table}, where it is clear that $\varepsilon_{mix}(r \sim r_s)$ increases with decreasing $n$.} Such exotic models can nevertheless be considered acceptable from the EFT point of view, if one intends to remain agnostic about the UV completion of the theory.
+Indeed, one can check that $\mathcal{O}(1)$ effects are possible for $n<1$ for a $r_s = 30 \, \textup{km}$ black hole.
+Such exotic models can nevertheless be considered acceptable from the EFT point of view, if one intends to remain agnostic about the UV completion of the theory.
 Indeed, as discussed around Eq.~\eqref{large-X}, in the regime for which $X_0 \gg 1$, there is not necessarily a single operator with an integer value of $n$ that dominates, but rather an infinite tower of operators which collectively show an asymptotic behavior for large $X$ that is compatible with a non integer $n$.
 This means that $\mathcal{O}(1)$ mixing as well as $\mathcal{O}(1)$ deviations from a Schwarzschild background can be achieved with a judicious choice of HD operators in addition to the sGB one, while remaining consistent with all other constraints discussed here.